leostenzel/SymbolicCircuits.jl/tutorial/define_rules.md

         struct rY <:RG theta::Vector{Any} end for rotate Y gate struct rZ <:RG theta::Vector{Any} end for rotate Z gate

-`SymbolicCircuit.jl` also defined dagger gate seperately, for example, `struct gXd <:UHG end` stands for dagger X gate.
-However, currently I'm not sure if there are ways to avoid such a redudency of definations.
+`SymbolicCircuits.jl` also defined dagger gate separately, for example, `struct gXd <:UHG end` stands for dagger X gate.
+However, currently I'm not sure if there are ways to avoid such a redundancy of definitions.

 `abstract type Q end` is an abstract type which stands for qubit: